bathtime/bcachefs-rollback/README.md

 # Bugs

 - The first restore (before /@root is created) will result in a small error when the system attempts to move a non-existant backup snapshot of /@root to /.snapshots [FIXED]
+- Custom mount opts not working.
+Could be overriden by /etc/fstab?